AleksandraLaura/DietComment/2. Kaiju/CustomDbKaiju.md

-# This is a note to help for custom database creation for Kaiju from protein sequences:\ Ultimatively not used in the workflow.
+# This is a note to help for custom database creation for Kaiju from protein sequences.
+Ultimatively not used in the workflow.

 #### Download fasta file (and accession list) - plant taxa mentioned in Reynoso-García et al.:
 ```